MikeBland/SportAnalog/ReadMe.md

 Voltage divider:

 <img src="Docs/Vsense1.png"/>
+This is a suggested method for connecting a voltage divider.
+With 10K and 3K3 resistors, this is suitable for voltages up to 13.3 volts.
+For higher voltages, increase the value of the 10K resistor.
+The 1K resistor in the ground connection avoids ground loops.

 ## License and Disclaimer
 This software is provided under the GNU v2.0 License.
 All relevant restrictions apply including the following.
 In case there is a conflict, the GNU v2.0 License is overriding.